Practical and Thoughtful Innovations Dominate CIIE

 Amcor signed cooperative agreements valued at more than 400 million yuan (US$56 million), including with companies like Wanglaoji, Yankee Shop, HALO and Saudi Basic Industries Corporation, at the CIIE.

-While the CIIE represents the best venue for Amcor to observe the local demand, it is the place for global hearing-care solution provider Sonova to get their innovative products better seen.
+While the CIIE represents the best venue for Amcor to observe the local demand, it is the place for global hearing-care solution provider Sonova to get their innovative products and services better seen.

-"China is the most important market that we want to grow," said Bianchi.
+"China is one of the most important markets that we want to grow," said Bianchi.
 "We have established our solid presence in China through sustained investment, so it is time to get more awareness through big events like CIIE."

 Sonova has set up a comprehensive localized value chain encompassing production, R&D, sales, and services in China.

-In 2015, Sonova established an innovation and R&D center in Shanghai.
-The enhanced capabilities of the Shanghai headquarters have significantly accelerated Sonova's local innovation and product launch cycles while enabling efficient resource utilization.
+In 2015, Sonova established an innovation center in Shanghai.
+The enhanced capabilities of the Shanghai headquarters have significantly accelerated Sonova's local innovation while enabling efficient resource utilization.

 To localize, the firm has developed the Phonak Chinese language processor tailored to the tonal characteristics of the local language and the listening environments in China.